jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 ### Assumptions

+I'm making some assumptions that might be more restrictive then necessary.

 1. The upgrade is a full *rootfs* upgrade, not just select packages using a package manager.
 2. The system is currently running off the *eMMC*.
 3. The running *rootfs* will be the fallback if the upgrade fails.